 This course exposes students to the evidence and logic involved in inferring the contribution of genetic mechanisms to those diseases of public health importance.
-Emphasis will be on developing a framework for assessing the impact of genes on common disease, but will not include detailed methodological developments or statistical techniques.
+Emphasis will be on developing a framework for assessing the impact of genes on common disease, in a non-technical manner.
+The course does not include detailed methodological developments or statistical techniques.
 The format will be a weekly two-hour session during which a single disease will be examined.
-In this way, students will be introduced to a broad spectrum of diseases and learn to recognize the similarities and the uniqueness inherent to each.
-Sessions will be comprised of lectures and discussions.
+In this way, students will be introduced to a broad spectrum of diseases and learn to recognize the similarities and the uniqueness inherent to each and the prospects of utilizing genetic and genomic data for improving health outcomes for individuals, families and public health, in general.
 [Cross-listed with GSBS GS110092]